 Debate has a long and exciting history in the Washington area, the center of our nation's democracy.
 Sadly, opportunities for debate were only consistently found in elite, private institutions.
 The Washington Urban Debate League is the only organization providing free, high quality debate opportunities for public school students at the middle and high school level.
 We especially encourage the participation of students of color and those from financially disadvantaged backgrounds to participate and want our league to reflect the rich diversity of the metro area.

-We are a member of the National Association of Urban Debate Leagues (NAUDL), and an official partner of D.C.
-Public Schools, Prince George’s County Public Schools, and numerous charter school networks, and tailor our program to fit each school's unique culture and schedule.
+We are a member of the National Association of Urban Debate Leagues (NAUDL) and numerous charter school networks, and tailor our program to fit each school's unique culture and schedule.